Amplitude mode in two-dimensional coherent spectroscopy of weak-coupling antiferromagnets: Results

 \subsection{2DCS signals}

 We first analyze the 2DCS spectra of the clean system ($\gamma=0$).
 Figure~\ref{fig:broadband} shows the spectra obtained with two (panel (a)) and three (panel (c)) pulses.
 The two-pulse measurement involves pump excitations at time $0$ and $\tau$, while the current is measured at time $\tau+t$.
-The $\omega_\tau=0$ signal corresponds to a process where the first pulse interacts twice with the system and produces a population state during the time interval of length $\tau$.
-This is sketched in the Keldysh contour diagram in panel (b), which represents the evolution of the density matrix \cite{chen2024b}.
-Such two-pulse contributions are removed from the signal in the three-pulse setup, so that the corresponding 2DCS spectrum, shown in panel (c), is dominated by rephasing (R) and nonrephasing (NR) peaks at $(\omega_\tau,\omega_t)\approx (\pm \Delta_g, \Delta_g)$ and so-called two-quantum (2Q) signals \cite{hamm2011} near $(\omega_\tau,\omega_t)\approx (\pm \Delta_g, 0)$.
-Judging from the energies, the former may be associated with single-particle transitions across the gap or Higgs excitations, while the latter should be related to excitation and deexcitation processes within the subbands of the DOS.
-This is particularly evident on the rephasing side of the spectrum ($\omega_\tau<0$), where there is a band along $(-x-\Delta_g,x)$, up to an emission energy $\omega_t$ of approximately the width of the subbands in Fig.~\ref{fig:dos_and_sigma}(a).
+In panel (b), we illustrate the light-matter interaction sequence corresponding to the $\omega_\tau=0$ signal by a diagram representing the system's evolution along the Keldysh contour.
+Here, the lower (upper) branch of the contour depicts the time evolution of the bra (ket) of the density matrix and the open blue arrow represents the current measurement. {The red (blue) arrows indicate the excitation (de-excitation) of the system when it interacts with light as it moves along the contour (in the direction determined by the Keldysh time ordering).
+The interpretation of these diagrams has been illustrated for simple examples in Ref.~\cite{chen2025}.
+In Fig.~\ref{fig:broadband}(b), the first laser interacts twice with both branches, i.e. the bra and ket, and generates a so-called polulation state $|e \rangle\langle e|$ during the time interval of length $\tau$.
+Such two-pulse contributions are removed from the signal in the three-pulse setup, so that the corresponding 2DCS spectrum, shown in panel (c), is dominated by localized rephasing (R) and nonrephasing (NR) peaks at $(\omega_\tau,\omega_t)\approx (\pm \Delta_g, \Delta_g)$, and an elongated rephasing ridge (R$'$) extending along $(\omega_\tau,\omega_t) \approx (-\Delta_g - x, x)$ \cite{hamm2011}.
+Judging from the energies, the former may be associated with single-particle transitions across the gap or amplitude mode excitations, while the latter should be related to excitation and deexcitation processes within the subbands of the DOS.
+This is particularly evident on the rephasing side of the spectrum ($\omega_\tau<0$), where there is a band along $(-x-\Delta_g,x)$, up to an emission energy $\omega_t$ of approximately the width of the subbands in Fig.~\ref{fig:dos_and_sigma}(a). {Here $0<x<1.7$ denotes the energy of intra-band excitations.} In Tab.~\ref{tab:tab1}, we present the intensity of the encircled signals in Fig.~\ref{fig:broadband}(c) using the pump strengths $E= 0.01$ and $E= 0.02$.
+Doubling the pump strength increases the signal by a factor of \(\sim 8\), confirming a third-order nonlinear response.